 Step 1.
 To perform OCR on scanned documents, launch the tool and press the "Open File" button from the main interface.
 Following this, your scanned PDF will be imported into the tool for OCR performance.

 Step 2.
-Later, head to the "OCR" icon at the top right corner on the left panel.
-Make sure to define the "Layout," "Document Language," and other essential settings before hitting the "Perform OCR" to get an accessible file successfully.
+Later, head to the "OCR" icon from the "Tools".
+Make sure to define the "Layout," "Document Language," and other essential settings before hitting the "Convert" to get an accessible file successfully.

 Step 3.
-In the recognized document, click the "Edit PDF" icon from the toolbar on the right side.
+In the recognized document, click the "Edit" icon from the toolbar.
 Now, choose any text in the document to change its font size or color for instant editing tasks.

 Conclusion